ArtoriasCode/docker-terraria/README.md

 ## 🔨 Installation
 > [!NOTE]
-> To start the automatic installation of the Terraria server in Docker, follow the instructions below.
+> To start the automatic installation of the tModLoader server in Docker, follow the instructions below.

 1) Grant execution rights to the installation script:
 ```